yeki654/Quick-backup/README.md

 - Supports saving/restoring to:
   - Internal Storage (`/sdcard`)
   - Termux Home (`~`)
-  - External SD Card (if detected)
+  - External SD Card (if detected - root required)
-- No root required
+- No root required ( Only for internal storage and termux home )

 > ⚠️ If no password is provided at backup/restore, a default password `QuickBackup` is used.